The Power of Appreciated Stock in Charitable GivingSubmitted by American Endowment Foundation on September 23rd, 2019

 By Eric Kinaitis

-Is the enjoyable growth that most stockholders have seen over the last 8 years coming to an end?
+Is the enjoyable growth that most stockholders have seen over the last decade coming to an end?

 If these indicators are to be believed, now may be the time to divest from highly appreciated stocks.
 However, with any stock sale gain comes a capital gains tax hit.
 How to avoid potential future investment declines and avoid capital gains tax?
 Appreciated stock is a powerful tool for charitable giving that is often overlooked.

 Some rules apply depending upon how long you’ve owned the appreciated stock in question:

 - Less than a year: If the stock has been owned by you for less than a year, your deduction is limited to the cost basis (what you paid for the stock) not the current market value.

 - More than a year: Stock held over a year can be deducted at its current fair market value on the date it is gifted.

 The IRS does mandate some limitations.
 Deductions for appreciated stock is limited up to 30% of adjusted gross income (AGI) in the year of the donation, with a 5-year carry-forward for unused deductions.

 Although it is possible to gift those appreciated shares directly to a charity, placing them within a donor advised fund (DAF) may be more beneficial.